-Programming Universal Home Remote
+Programming the Universal Home Remote System

-Follow these steps to program up to three channels:
+Follow these steps to program up to three devices:

-- Press and hold down the two outside

-Universal Home Remote buttons, releasing

-only when the Universal Home Remote

-indicator light begins to flash, after

-20 seconds.
-Do not hold down the buttons for

-longer than 30 seconds and do not repeat

-this step to program a second and/or

-third hand-held transmitter to the remaining

-two Universal Home Remote buttons.

-- Position the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the Universal Home Remote buttons while keeping the indicator light in view.

-- Simultaneously press and hold both the desired Universal Home Remote button and the hand-held transmitter button.
+- 1. Press and hold down the two outside Universal Home Remote buttons, releasing only when the Universal Home Remote indicator light begins to flash, after 20 seconds.
+Do not hold down the buttons for longer than 30 seconds and do not repeat this step to program a second and/or third hand-held transmitter to the remaining two Universal Home Remote buttons. - 2.
+Hold the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the Universal Home Remote buttons while keeping the indicator light in view. - 3.
+At the same time, press and hold both the desired Universal Home Remote button and the hand-held transmitter button.
 Do not release the buttons until Step 4 has been completed.